Classification Of Algae: Definition, Types

 Dino-flagellates

-• Most flag bearers are unicellular.
+• Most flag carriers are unicellular.

 Dinoflagellates